bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

    First Inv Message Sent During IBD

-Inventories are unique identifiers for information on the `network <../devguide/p2p_network.html>`__.
+Inventories are unique identifiers for information on the |network|.
 Each inventory contains a type field and the unique identifier for an instance of the object.
 For blocks, the unique identifier is a hash of the block’s header.

 The block inventories appear in the `“inv” message <../reference/p2p_networking.html#inv>`__ in the same order they appear in the block chain, so this first `“inv” message <../reference/p2p_networking.html#inv>`__ contains inventories for blocks 1 through 501.
 (For example, the hash of block 1 is 4860…0000 as seen in the illustration above.)